-After the digging and demolition work in your backyard is complete, your contractor will begin with the renovation process.
+After completing the digging and demolition work in your backyard, your contractor will begin the renovation process.
 This includes adding tiles, lighting, and equipment wherever needed.

 And in case you want to add a new beach pool entryway, installing it can take up to 2 weeks, after which the tiles would be added to the pool.

 Some Points To Remember

-This section will discuss some factors that can alter your timeline or even add to your budget.
+This section will discuss factors that can alter your timeline or add to your budget.
 But if you will spend money on the pool, it is best to take a holistic approach and ensure all the issues are dealt with.
 So, keep these points in mind before beginning the process.

 1. Surprise Issues

 Once you begin the process of pool renovation, several issues might probably pop up all of a sudden.
 For instance, you might face problems with the electric wiring or leaks.

 So, it is best to be prepared for such issues by keeping a few extra days in hand.
-We will suggest not planning anything just after the estimated number of days because you may need to extend the timeline.
+We suggest not planning anything after the estimated number of days because you may need to extend the timeline.

 Remember that the budget for your pool renovation may increase depending on this process, which is not something you’d like.
 However, it is best to be prepared for such unforeseen incidents so that it does not come as a shock later on.

 2. Dealing With Fundamental Issues

 While nobody generally speaks of fundamental issues, these have to be addressed while renovating.
-When you look at before and after images of renovated pools, you will probably not see any pre-existing underground cracks.
+Looking at before and after images of renovated pools, you will probably not see any pre-existing underground cracks.
 Similarly, any broken electrical parts at the bottom of the pool should also not be visible.

 So, during pool renovation, always check for these fundamental problems and get them sorted out first.
-And again, this can increase the budget depending on the changes needed, but you will end up with a pool that is perfect in every way.
+And again, this can increase the budget depending on the changes needed, but you will end up with a perfect pool in every way.